mont5piques/caldav_calendar_te/update_guide.md

 * If all works well, delete the directories calendar2, libcalendaring2 and libkolab2 (if present), logout of your FTP/SSH Client and ...
 You are done ...
 Enjoy

 **Expert**
 * delete calendar, libcalendaring and libkolab (if there) directories
-* install it
+* Do your thang
 * enjoy

-Now, if anyone finds this plugin handy or helpful or just want to help out someone.
+If anyone finds this plugin handy or helpful or just want to help out someone.
 Buy me a coffe ..

 You can faciliate the purchase of that cup of coffee by Zelle 'ing whatever amount you can afford to texxasrulez@yahoo.com.
 No Zelle, no problem